-Are protective systems installed without exposing employees to hazards to cave-ins, collapses, or from being struck by materials of equipment?
-Are members of Protective Support System securely fastened?
+Are protective systems installed without exposing employees to hazards, cave-ins, collapses, or being struck by materials from equipment?
+Are Protective Support System members securely fastened?
 Are adjacent structures securely supported?
-Are excavations below the footing of base approved by a Registered Professional Engineer (RPE?)
+Are excavations below the footing of an adjacent structure approved by a Registered Professional Engineer (RPE?)
 Does the backfill process progress with the removal of the support system?
-Is material excavated no greater than 2' from the bottom of the Protective Support System, and only if system is designed to support the calculated loads?
+Is material excavated no greater than 2' from the bottom of the Protective Support System, and only if system is designed to support the calculatedloads?
 Is a shield system placed to prevent lateral movement?
 Are employees prohibited from remaining in a trench box when being moved vertically?
-JOBNAME: JOBNUMBER: FOREMAN: DATE: NT: GER:
+JOB NUMBER: FOREMAN: DATE: SUPERINTENDEN DATE: DATE: